 - Salt, to taste

-- ½ tsp Black Pepper, powder
+- ½ tsp Black Pepper Powder

 Toppings

-- ½ cup French Fried Onions
+- ½ cup French Fried Onions, adjust as needed

 Instructions

-To make Green Bean Casserole
+Preparing Green Bean Casserole Mixture

 Recipe Video